mateuschmitz/blockchain-php/README.md

 require('./vendor/autoload.php');

-//first we instance the blockchain
+//First we instance the blockchain
 $blockchain = new \BlockchainPHP\Blockchain([
     'name'       => 'BlockchainPHP',    // blockchain's name
     'version'    => '1',                // blockchain's version - optional
     'blocks_dir' => __DIR__ . '/data/', // blocks will be saved here
 ]);

-// then, we create the block
+//Then, we create the block
 $block = new \BlockchainPHP\Block('This is the content of the block');

 // so, we save the block into the chain